The Internationale: English translations

-"The Internationale" was translated to Bengali by Hemanga Biswas and Mohit Banerji.
-It was subsequently adopted by West Bengal's Left Front.

-Chinese translations

-In addition to the Mandarin version, "The Internationale" also has Cantonese and Taiwanese Hokkien versions, occasionally used by communists or leftists in Hong Kong and Taiwan.
-The word "Internationale" is not translated in either version.
-There also exists an Uyghur version, Tibetan version and Mongolian version translated from the Chinese version which is used for ethnic minorities of China.
+The English translation of a selection of Pottier's songs and speeches, Beyond the Internationale: Revolutionary Writings, includes, in addition to the traditional British version and Kerr's American version, a 1922 version endorsed by the Socialist Labor Party, as well as Bragg's adaptation and one by the Workers Party of Jamaica.

 Filipino translation

 There were three Filipino versions of the song.
-The first was composed by Juan Feleo of the Partido Komunista ng Pilipinas-1930 under the title "Pandaigdigang Awit ng Manggagawa" (The International Worker's Anthem) which was translated from the English version.
+The first was composed by Juan Feleo of the Partido Komunista ng Pilipinas-1930 under the title "Pandaigdigang Awit ng Manggagawa" ('The International Worker's Anthem') which was translated from the English version.
 The second version was a retranslation of the first two stanzas on the basis of the French original by the Communist Party of the Philippines.
 The third version, which introduced the third stanza, was derived from both Chinese and French versions and translated by Jose Maria Sison, the CPP's founding chairman.

 German translations

-The original French text has six stanzas.
-The best-known and still widespread German-language adaptation was created by Emil Luckhardt (1880-1914) in 1910.
-His version is merely based on the original French text and is limited to a translation of the first two stanzas and the last stanza of the French song that is somewhat weakened and romanticised in its radicalism.
+The best-known and still widespread German-language adaptation was created by Emil Luckhardt in 1896, in response to a commission from Wilhelm Liebknecht, member of the Socialist Party of Germany and one of the leaders of the Second International after Liebknecht heard the French original in Lille in 1894.
+Luckhardt translated the first, second, and sixth verses as well as the chorus from the French.
+Created in the context of the Second Internationale, Luckhardt's text reflects the late 19th-century optimism of the Second International anticipating an imminent revolution.

-Apart from Luckhardt's version, there are at least seven other lesser-known German text variants - each relating to specific historical situations or ideologically divergent socialist, communist and anarchist alignments.
-In addition to the Luckhardt version mentioned above, there is a version penned by Franz Diederich (1908) and by Sigmar Mehring.
-In 1919 a version was written by Erich Mühsam and in 1937 during the Spanish Civil War another one for the German Thälmann Brigade (cf. also International Brigades) by Erich Weinert.
+Apart from Luckhardt's version, there are at least seven other German text variants—each relating to specific historical situations or ideologically divergent socialist, communist and anarchist alignments.
+In addition to the Luckhardt version mentioned above, there is a version penned by Franz Diederich (1908), and another written by the poet Erich Mühsam in 1919, Sigmar Mehring's version (1908) appeared after his 1915 death in a collection of songs of the Paris Commune edited in 1924 by his son Walter Mehring.
+In 1937, at which time German socialists and communists were scattered in exile, Erich Weinert, wrote a new version for the Thälmann Brigade fighting for the Republicans during the Spanish Civil War, Weinert's version became the standard in East Germany, where it was reprinted in a 1971 edition containing English, Russian, German and the original French, in commemoration of the centennial of the Paris Commune.

-Korean translation
+Korean translations

-The Internationale is used in both Koreas, though it is more commonly used in the North.
+"The Internationale" is used in both Koreas, though it is more commonly used in the North.
 The DPRK uses "The Internationale" in propaganda and music, Party Congresses, and even sports events.
-In the South, the Internationale has been used by labour unions and protestors but remains less celebrated.
-As the northern lyrics are often considered too archaic and Communistic by southerners, there are 2 presently used versions of the Korean Internationale – the traditional lyrics, and the newer lyrics.
-While the northern lyrics borrow heavily from the Russian Internationale, the southern lyrics are completely original.
-In addition, the Southern refrain is longer and does not repeat.
+In South Korea, "The Internationale" has been used by labour unions and protestors, but remains less celebrated.
+A different set of lyrics, loosely based on the German version, is used in South Korea, while the North Korean version is based on the Soviet Russian version of "The Internationale".
+In addition, the refrain of the South Korean version is longer and does not repeat.